autonlab/autonlab.github.io/README.md

 ## How to change formatting of an entire page

 Check out \_layouts/\* which contain the templates that are called by all other files on the site (e.g., layout: research)

+It is highly recommended that you render the site locally to see the effect of your changes before pushing to the live site.